 Pro Football Hall of Famer Raymond Berry dies at 93

-Pro Football Hall of Famer Raymond Berry, a former Baltimore Colts player and New England Patriots head coach, has died, his family said.
+Pro Football Hall of Famer Raymond Berry, a former Baltimore Colts star and New England Patriots head coach, has died, his family said.
 He was 93.

 Berry was a member of the Pro Football Hall of Fame's Class of 1973.
 Officials with the Hall of Fame said he died at his home in Murfreesboro, Tennessee, while surrounded by his family.
 Berry is survived by his wife of 65 years, his three children and nine grandchildren.